Labirintami/doc/docs/window/api/window_title_config.md

 title: title
 ---

-@short:
-adds some text into the header of a window
+@short: adds some text into the header of a window

-@type: string
+@signature: title?: string;

 @example:
 var dhxWindow = new dhx.Window({